Eye lift (blepharoplasty) surgery, aims to address the following areas:

 Are there any risks?

-As with any surgical procedure, there is a small risk of complications.
-Surgery and anaesthesia are very safe and it is most unlikely you will experience any difficulty.
-However, there is a small chance that a minor complication such as bleeding or infection may occur.
+As with any surgical procedure, there is a risk of complication.
+Surgery and anaesthesia are safe and it is most unlikely you will experience any difficulty.
+However, there is a chance that a complication such as bleeding or infection may occur.

-Scars: Incisions used for blepharoplasty are cleverly placed where they blend into the natural lines of the upper and lower lids.
+Scars: Incisions used for blepharoplasty are placed where they blend into the natural lines of the upper and lower lids.
 For the first few weeks the scars may be pink and slightly thickened.
-Scarring following surgery may take up to two years to fully mature and can be expected to be minimal and unnoticeable.
+Scarring following surgery may take up to two years to fully mature.

 Swelling: Swelling of the eyelids can affect contour for some weeks and during this period of settling, improvement in eyelid contour can be expected.
 It is likely that close scrutiny of your eyelids following the procedure may reveal some small irregularity in contour or symmetry.